top of page

 Tall Poppy Syndrome -3 - Empowerment Coaching Krakow Blog

-The Pollyanna effect - naive positive thinking
+The Pollyanna effect: naive positive thinking

-The term is derived from the name of the protagonist in the novels "Pollyanna" and "Pollyanna Grows Up".
-Pollyanna's father taught her to "play joy", which means finding the good in every situation, even the difficult ones.
-This helped her cope with her father's death.
+The term is derived from the name of the protagonist in the novels Pollyanna and Pollyanna Grows Up.
+Pollyanna's father taught her to play joy, which means finding the good in every situation, even the difficult ones.
+It helped her cope with her father's death.

 On the surface, this attitude may seem beneficial, but it can have negative consequences.
 Ignorance may be bliss, but it only provides temporary relief, and in the long run, the losses can be significant.

-Focusing only on the positive aspects of a situation and being overly optimistic can lead to serious problems due to a lack of objective evaluation.
+Focusing only on the positive aspects of a situation and being overly optimistic can lead to problems due to a lack of objective evaluation.
 Life involves making choices, and making the right ones requires thoroughly assessing all available information.

 In the business world, this effect can manifest as excessive optimism when starting new ventures, particularly in project management.
 Failing to assess risks, ignoring red flags, and failing to understand the project's context can all lead to failure.